jssteinberg/config/README.md

 ## Vim > 8

-A simple vimrc that can be used as a boilerplate and works without packages (plugins).
+A simple vimrc that can be used as a boilerplate and works without packages/plugins.
 It gives no errors on missing packages unless keymaps/commands requiring packages are used. *Requries Vim > version 8 +lua.*

-Packages (plugins) are installed/updated with `:PackagerInstall`/`:PackagerUpdate` (package management requires https://github.com/kristijanhusak/vim-packager).
+Packages are installed/updated with `:PackagerInstall`/`:PackagerUpdate` (requires https://github.com/kristijanhusak/vim-packager).

-- Uses MUcomplete for simple autocompletion.
-Alternatives: https://github.com/prabirshrestha/asyncomplete.vim
-- Uses ALE for linting.
-Alternatives: https://github.com/mattn/vim-lsp-settings

 ## Neovim > 0.6

 Functional, lightweight and 'native extending' neovim config with a focus on web front-end coding, though it's usable for most text editing.
 Uncomplicated config for dummies hacking (author included).

 Install neovim  > 0.6, [packer](https://github.com/wbthomason/packer.nvim), ripgrep, fd, bat ...
 Open nvim, watch error messages, run `:PackerInstall`, restart nvim, repeat.